LAHBIBCHRAIKI/UnityCopilot/README.md

 ## 🤝 Contributing

 We welcome contributions!
-UnityPilot is currently under active development, but we're open to:
+UnityCopilot is currently under active development, but we're open to:

 - 🐛 **Bug reports** - Help us identify and fix issues
 - 💡 **Feature suggestions** - Share your ideas for new functionality